The answer is Yes - BUT - What does it mean, "Know How To Draw"?

 We really need to study and understand how people, creatures and all sort of things move.

 How weight, thrust and impact affect the shape of things.

 How do the joints work in a living body.

 Even if your character is some wacky imaginary creature, you still need to consider basic rules – like Gravity, if you want the animation to look good.

-It is true that some people started animating directly on the computer and became good animators, with no academic education.
+It is true that some people started animating directly with a computer software and became good animators, with no academic education.

 What happened to them was that they learned to draw - on the computer.